biobakery/synmetap/README.txt

 and synthesizing sequencing process.
 You can find them in output/Log.
 _convert.log is for name mapping, _check.log is for short contigs check and _synseq.log is for sythesizing process.

+=======Details of Pipeline======

+1. Intermediate processes:
+1.1 Convert user given abundance file into GemReads compatible abundance file The GemReads compatible abundance file is very similar to the user-defined abundance file except that the first column is the exact file names of genome sequence files in the input database.
+Since the users always want to specify the real name of the bugs, we will do this mapping in the pipeline so the GemReads can be drived correctly.